Well…..no. Not exactly. It might be true if you know what you’re looking for. Unfortunately, most people do not.

 For most ADHD Partner Survey respondents, however, their ADHD partners were 30 and older when they took the survey in 2004 or 2006.
 For them, ADHD long flew far under the radar screen—sometimes for decades.

-Misconceptions about what ADHD is—and is not—can prove a huge obstacle to discovery.
+Misconceptions about what ADHD is—and is not—can prove a huge obstacle to recognizing the signs of Adult ADHD.
 You’ll find a list of such misconceptions below.

-1. They knew their partner for a long time before ever suspecting ADHD—mainly because they knew very little about it and most of what they did know was wrong.
+1. They knew their partner for a long time before ever suspecting ADHD.
+That is mainly because they knew very little about ADHD and most of what they did know was wrong.

 2. They discovered the possibility by randomly coming across a website, article, or book.
 More recently, a therapist made the discovery.
 Family doctors seldom recognized it.
 (If they did, they didn’t mention it.)

-3. They wish they’d known earlier, because the ignorance cost them and their families a great deal of money, pain, and anguish.
+3. They wish they’d known earlier.
+Ignorance cost them and their families a great deal of money, pain, and anguish.

 Respondents’ Frame of Reference:

-• Most survey respondents reported that their ADHD partner had not been diagnosed before they met.
+- Most survey respondents reported that their ADHD partners had not been diagnosed before they met.

 • ADHD meant hyperactivity in kids made worse through poor diet.
 Most people in the UK still don’t know it affects adults.